 The old man gestured to patches of skin on the sides of the skull.
 The hide was lighter in color, almost gray.
 Beelo reached out and carefully stroked one patch.
 The skin was soft and didn’t have sharp scales.

 “We think those areas of lighter-colored hide have something to do with it,” said Naru.
 “They are able to sense what is around them with great accuracy.
 It seems they don’t require light, we have seen them navigate in the dead of night with the same ease you do in noonday sun.”

 “The sun,” Beelo said excitedly.
 “The sunlight, it hurts them.”

 “Yes, that is one of the observations made by our ancestors before the explosion.
-Sunlight is painful to their flesh and deadly if the light falls on their head for any more than the shortest exposure.”
+Sunlight is painful to their flesh and deadly if exposure is prolonged.”

 Beelo stepped up next to Ona and looked closely at the head.
 Naru watched as her son took in every detail.
 She could see the thoughts churning behind his inquisitive eyes.

 “Beelo, do you know why I took you here,” Naru asked.